Skip to main content

 While the veg cooks, cut the basa into 4cm pieces.
 IMPORTANT: Wash your hands and equipment after handling raw fish.

-Simmer gently until the fish and prawns are cooked, 8-10 mins.
-IMPORTANT: Wash hands and utensils after handling raw prawns.
-The fish and prawns are cooked when opaque in the middle.
+Simmer gently until the fish is cooked, 8-10 mins.
+IMPORTANT: The fish is cooked when opaque in the middle.

 Once the fish is cooked, remove from the heat and drizzle over the tamarind chutney.